 By the initial trailer, the premise of the story was already set in stone: Travis Touchdown, a down on his luck american otaku and serial killer, is commissioned by the alluring Sylvia Christel to assassinate Helter Skelter.
 Once his opponent is put down, she informs Travis that he has now been ranked 11 in the United Assassin Association, with his only two choices being climbing the ranks, or being taken out by someone below him.

-The reveal also detailed the staff working on the game, which would mostly stay consistent until the end: the game was written and directed by Suda himself, Design Manager Akihiko Ishizaka was accosted by Katsuyoshi Fukamachi and senior character designer Takashi Kasahara as technical advisors, Masafumi Takada returned as composer and sound director, with Jun Fukuda providing sound effects, while Takumi Miyake, the character designer for killer7, created the prototype designs for the characters, while Kunihiko Taniwaki, the man who designed the Heaven Smiles, crafted the actual character models.
+The reveal also detailed the staff working on the game, which would mostly stay consistent until the end: the game was written and directed by Suda himself, Design Manager Akihiko Ishizaka was accosted by Katsuyoshi Fukamachi and senior character designer Takashi Kasahara as technical advisors, Masafumi Takada returned as composer and sound director, with Jun Fukuda providing sound effects, while Takumi Miyake, the character designer for killer7, created the prototype designs for the characters, with Kunihiko Taniwaki, the man who designed the Heaven Smiles, crafting the actual character models.
 The two of them were accosted by a newcomer as character designer, Yusuke Kozaki, mostly known then for his work on the anime show Speed Grapher.

 Interestingly enough, Rika Ishibashi was listed as voice director in the initial trailer but was ultimately replaced with Kris Zimmerman, who also worked on killer7, during development.